 Angel Hair - Thin strands of shrink film on the edges by the seal that can be caused by a variety of issues.

 Centerfold Shrink Film - A shrink film folded lengthways and placed on a roll.

 Control Panel - The main operating panel for a sealer or shrink tunnel often consisting of temperature control, conveyor speed, shrink time, seal time, and more.

-Discharge Conveyor - A conveyor belt between an L Bar sealer used to transport sealed products to a shrink tunnel.
+Discharge Conveyor - A conveyor belt between an L Bar sealer and shrink tunnel used to transport sealed products.

 Entry Conveyor - A mechanically driven product transportation device used to move products into a fully automatic shrink wrap machine.